Do you miss the spark you used to have? Do you want to reconnect with your spouse, make them feel loved and special again?

 Reconnecting with your spouse may feel like climbing a huge mountain.

 But the truth is, it’s not.
 Even if you don’t know how the disconnect happened, or where to start.

 You can start by intentionally spending time together every single day doing something fun.
-For example, doing the dishes, cooking, etc.
+For example, doing the dishes, cooking, taking this how well do you know your partner quiz, going for long walks, etc.

 Below are different ways and simple things you can do to reconnect with your spouse emotionally, intellectually, spiritually, physically and of course, sexually.